liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/docs/documentation/actions/which-actions/replace.md

 order: 4
 ---

-Performed by executing a `PUT` request on the resource's URI.
+Represents a `PUT` request on the resource's URI to replace an element.

-When a method is annotated with `@Replace` the library will use it to replace data.
+A method annotated with `@Replace` will instruct Apio Architect to map `PUT` requests to the mehod.
 This annotation can only be used to declare actions that replace individual elements.

 ### Using `@Replace` to replace a single element

-To tell Apio Architect that this action replaces a single `BlogPosting` we just need to add a parameter of the same type as our `BlogPosting`'s `ID` and annotate it with `@Id`.
-Also, we must add a parameter of the same type as our resource, annotated with `@Body` (this tells the library that this value must be recovered from the request's body).
+The `@Replace` should declare, as method parameters, the `@Id` of the resource that will be parsed from the URI, and the resource itself, retrieved from the request's `@Body`.

 > To create the parameter annotated with `@Body` Apio Architect will use the information obtained from the `BlogPosting`'s annotations.
 See [`@Field#mode`](/docs/reference/types.html#mode) for more information.